Lost Wage Reimbursement

 If the no-fault money, which is $10,000 in the state of Florida, all goes to pay medical bills, and my client ends up being evicted from their home or having their electricity turned off, it doesn’t matter whether they got good medical care or not if they can’t take care of themselves or their family.
 You can talk to the insurance company adjuster on the no-fault side and ask that they set aside a set amount of money so that when you present lost income and the lost wages, you can be compensated and continue to take care of your family.

-Were you or a loved one seriously injured or killed after a motor vehicle crash in Florida and have questions about lost wage reimbursement?
+Were you or a loved one seriously injured after a motor vehicle crash in Florida and have questions about lost wage reimbursement?

-Contact our dedicated Tampa Bay car accident lawyers at Perenich The Law Firm today for a free confidential consultation and case evaluation.
+Contact our dedicated Tampa Bay car accident lawyers at Perenich Law Injury Attorneys today for a free confidential consultation and case evaluation.

 Let our experience work for you.